This feature is available to subscribers to the TimeZest Professional and TimeZest Advanced plans.

-The minimum notice period, which specifies the minimum amount of time in the future where a customer can select a time.
+The minimum notice period specifies the minimum amount of time in the future when a customer can select a time.
 This is done to prevent the situation where a customer selects a time perhaps only 5 minutes in the future, which then comes as a surprise to the technician who will be taking the appointment.

 The scheduling window determines the latest possible day a customer can schedule, relative to the current time.
 This is used to prevent customers from selecting times far into the future, when you may not want them to.